jfmartinz/ResourceHub/CONTRIBUTING.md

 - **Outdated or broken link**: If you encounter broken links or outdated resources, please let us know so we can keep things up to date.
 Or if you have any resource that you can add as alternative, then raise an [issue](https://github.com/jfmartinz/ResourceHub/issues/new?assignees=&labels=bug&projects=&template=bugreport.yml&title=%F0%9F%90%9E+%5BBUG%5D+-+%3Ctitle%3E).

-We recommend that if you're simply adding a resource to a specific category, there's no need to create an issue and submit a pull request (PR) automatically.

 Thank you for taking the time to read these guidelines.
 We appreciate your interest and look forward to your contributions to this project.